This Is the Whole Inner Loop

-The n-body simulation is a standard benchmark for data-parallel computation.
-Five bodies.
-All unique pairs interact every timestep.
-50 million iterations.
+Twelve lines.
+This is the gravitational force calculation for the n-body simulation — a standard benchmark for data-parallel computation.
+Five bodies, all unique pairs interact every timestep, 50 million iterations.

 Results